segunak/stem-education/petoi-bittle/code/original-petoi-files/README.md

 This folder contains the original Petoi Python files that were combined into a single unified file `Petoi.py` for easier workshop deployment.

 The source of the original files  is <https://github.com/PetoiCamp/Petoi_MindPlusLib/tree/main/python/libraries>.
+The official Python API docs are at <https://docs.petoi.com/apis/python-api>.

 ## Original Files